SurajHoleppagol/Spotify-Data-Analysis/README.md

 	FROM spotify
 ```

-**Query Optimization Technique**
+## Query Optimization Technique

-- **To enhance query performance in the Spotify Data Analysis Project, we applied a systematic optimization process as outlined below:**
+- **To enhance query performance in the Spotify Data Analysis Project, applied a systematic optimization process as outlined below:**

 ```sql
 EXPLAIN ANALYZE